Binary Constraint Satisfaction Problems Defined by Excluded Topological Minors: Introduction

 Here we develop a new mechanism of this kind that uses certain tools from graph theory to define restricted classes of labelled graphs that represent binary CSP instances.
 Our mechanism allows us to impose simultaneous restrictions on both the structure and the language of an instance, and hence obtain a more refined collection of subproblems, allowing a more detailed complexity analysis.
-Subproblems of the CSP of this kind are sometimes referred to as \emph{hybrid} subproblems and, currently, very little is known about the complexity of such subproblems~\cite{Carbonnel16:constraints}.
+Subproblems of the CSP of this kind are sometimes referred to as \emph{hybrid} subproblems and, currently, very little is known about the complexity of such subproblems~\cite{cz17:survey}.

 The tools that we use to obtain restricted classes of labelled graphs build on a well-established line of research in graph theory, by considering local ``obstructions" or ``forbidden patterns".
 The idea of using forbidden patterns has previously been applied to the binary CSP and resulted in the discovery of a number of new tractable classes~\cite{Cohen12:pivot,ccez15:jcss,Cooper15:dam,EscamocherThesis}; related ideas also appeared in~\cite{Madelain07:sicomp,Kun08:forbidden}.
-However, we will show in this paper that in order to unify structural, language and existing hybrid restrictions within a single framework we need even more flexibility.
+In more detail, \cite{Cohen12:pivot} characterised all so-called negative patterns that give rise to tractable classes of binary CSPs (this result is summarised in Theorem~\ref{thm:pivotSPtractable} below).
+Moreover, \cite{Cooper15:dam} characterised all patterns consisting of at most two constraints that give rise to tractable classes of binary CSPs.
+Finally, \cite{ccez15:jcss} investigated the notion of forbidden patterns in the context of variable and value elimination in CSPs.

+However, the existing theory of forbidden patterns is not sufficient to capture all known tractable structural restrictions, or language restrictions, as we show below.
+In particular, we show that even the simplest tractable structural class, the class of tree-structures CSP instances, cannot be captured by forbidding any finite set of patterns (Corollary~\ref{cor:acyclic}).
+To describe all the relevant structural, language and hybrid restrictions that can ensure tractability therefore requires a more flexible way to define restricted classes of instances.